 Ways to Manage Knee and Joint Pain

 The truth is that knee and joint pain can be caused by any number of things.
 Whether it’s an injury or diagnosis, your pain is valid.
-At Northeast Knee and Joint Institute, we understand that there are many different factors that can attribute to what you’re suffering through.
+At Northeast Knee and Joint Institute, we understand that many different factors can contribute to what you’re suffering through.
 That’s why we felt it would be helpful to provide you with some information to help you plan for the future of your knees now!

 There are ways to prepare your knees for the inevitable wear and tear: